Sagarbunker26/AgriVision-app/README.md

     -   You can obtain a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).

 4.  **Run the Development Server**
     This command starts the Next.js application in development mode.
+Open a terminal window and run:
     ```bash
     npm run dev
     ```